uwosh/uwosh.oie.studyabroadstudent/README.rst

 - Run the script `extractApplicationsRemotely.py` and save its output to a file, like this:
   `bin/instance run extractApplicationsRemotely.py > extractoutput.out`; this will take hours (to extract 8600 student
-  applications it took over 3.5 hours over the internet)
+  applications it took over 3.5 hours over the internet).
+You can override default values with `--http-ok=yes`, `--remote-user`, `--remote-password`, `--remote-server`.

-- If `extractApplicationsRemotely.py` did not finish running and extracted only a subset of the IDs, you can rerun it like this to skip the IDs it had previously read: `bin/instance run ./src/uwosh/oie/studyabroadstudent/scripts/extractApplicationsRemotely.py --http-ok=yes --skip-ids=yes --id-file=extractoutput.out > newextractoutput.out`
+- If `extractApplicationsRemotely.py` did not finish running and extracted only a subset of the IDs, you can rerun it like this to skip the IDs it had previously read:
+  `bin/instance run ./src/uwosh/oie/studyabroadstudent/scripts/extractApplicationsRemotely.py --http-ok=yes --skip-ids=yes --id-file=extractoutput.out > newextractoutput.out`

 - If you ran the script more than once and have more than one output file, combine all the output files into one file, e.g. `cat extractoutput.out newextractoutput.out > combinedextractoutput.out`